 Where best for Crocus Tricolor?

-Of course the generous sized flower and colour of Crocus Sieberi Tricolor makes it an obvious choice for your lawn, either combined with other single coloured crocuses, contrasted with the stripy Crocus Vernus Pickwick, or just on its own.
+Of course the generous sized flower and colour of Crocus sieberi Tricolor make it an obvious choice for your lawn, either combined with other single coloured crocuses, contrasted with the stripy Crocus Vernus Pickwick or just on its own.
 But with such a fascinating flower it is worth trying to put it somewhere where you can see it up close to the eye so that you can really appreciate the fine, feathery lines on the petals and the intermingling colours.
 A window box or stone trough would be ideal and provides the right scale, or in pots, especially if you can use them to underplant a potted bay tree, lollipop box or holly tree by your front door.
 They are robust enough to stand out and add colour at the front of borders which may not be doing very much otherwise at this wintry time of year.
 Alternatively, pot them up, take them indoors and enjoy these miniature works of art in the comfort of your home.
 They are not fussy about the soil that they need, and almost prefer a poor to moderately fertile soil.
-The only thing to look out for is that hey get enough water in the first winter after they are planted.
+The only thing to look out for is that they get enough water in the first winter after they are planted.

 - Colour: White, yellow and lilac